P79N6A/server/README.txt

 predicate URIs are always fully expanded, no searching inside strings for base-URI prefixes etc)

-original use-case was a HTTP interface to locally-cached mail and news. it predates RDF.rb and maybe even Rails. first we erased manual sprintf()'ing to a socket for Rack when that came along, then later a RDF::Reader was added to parse our JSON into real RDF Graphs. next i'll proably delete the daemon and use lamprey from https://github.com/ruby-rdf/rdf-ldp
+original use-case was a HTTP interface to locally-cached mail and news. it predates RDF.rb and maybe even Rails. first we erased manual output to a socket for Rack when that came along, then later a RDF::Reader was added to parse our JSON into full RDF graphs. there's also RDF::Readers for non-RDF formats directly like Atom/RSS feeds,

-our HTTP server uses a JSON-cache of the non-RDF for speed, and type-specific indexer-hooks are run on cache-miss (file changed) events
+our HTTP daemon uses a JSON-cache of the non-RDF for speed, and type-specific indexer-hooks are run on cache-miss (file changed) events

-REQUISITES
-Debian http://www.debian.org/
+NEXT as an alternative to our daemon, how about lamprey from https://github.com/ruby-rdf/rdf-ldp - a custom Repository that hides our indexing/caching perhaps? our own daemon might stay. one goal has been to be as "suckless" as possible, with minimal abstraction-bloat. but as the RDF team has added that abstraction and at least thought about non-RDF in the LDP spec we should give them a try. actually are but this "works" and there are various things i definitely dont want lke 4 different kinds of LDP "containers" - POSIX with just dirs and files was a lot less byzantine than that

- apt-get install ruby bundler libssl-dev libxml2-dev libxslt1-dev pkg-config python-pygments
+REQUISITES (distro-specific names, yay. any platform that runs Ruby should work) Debian http://www.debian.org/ apt-get install ruby bundler libssl-dev libxml2-dev libxslt1-dev pkg-config python-pygments